 Short and sweet

 As text messages are only 160 characters, your messages will have to be concise and engaging.
 This presents a challenge to writers of a campaign.
 But the benefit is that people are less likely to be bored by and stop reading your messages.

 People are likely to reply to a text message.
 It’s quicker to respond to and cheaper than a phonecall.
 People are even eager to volunteer to help you gather information via SMS.
 A great example is the highly successful uReport campaign in Uganda, where ordinary citizens subscribe to receive SMS polls and respond to them.
 People don’t have any incentive to subscribe or respond to the polls, except for wanting to participate in making their voices heard.

-Text messages are easy to personalise!
+Text messages are easy to personalize!
 It’s much easier to insert someone’s name or other details into a text message than a voice one.
-People are more likely to engage with and respond to text messages when they’re personalised.
+People are more likely to engage with and respond to text messages when they’re personalized.

 What can you use SMS for?